Days out to Bath from London

 Where is Bath and how can I get there from London?

 Bath is in the English county of Somerset, in southwestern England, about 97 miles (156km) west of London.
-You can travel there in around three hours by road, or an hour and twenty minutes by train from Paddington to Bath Spa.
+You can travel there in around three hours by road, or one hour and 20 minutes by train from Paddington to Bath Spa.
 You can also visit Bath as part of a day trip from London.

 What can I do in Bath?